bryanro92/azure-docs/articles/openshift/howto-custom-dns.md

 >[!IMPORTANT]
 > If you choose to specify a custom DNS server, you will no longer be able to resolve node names in the virtual network via DNS.
 Nodes will only be reachable via IP address.

+>[!NOTE]
+> If you modify the DNS server it must act as a recursive solver and properly return results for the whole Internet, not only internal domains.

 ![Specify Custom DNS Servers](media/concepts-networking/vnet-custom-dns.png)

 Select **Save**.